-Southampton’s MSc Public Health programme will train you in all aspects of public health, with optional pathways specialising in nutrition, intelligence (working with information), global health and management.
+Southampton’s MSc Public Health programme will train you in all aspects of public health, with optional pathways specialising in intelligence (working with information), global health and management.

 The course is designed for graduates or experienced health professionals who want to develop their knowledge of public health and/or learn new skills.
 You will be taught by our expert academic staff with a focus on professional practice, equipping you for a successful career in the public or private sector, or a role as an academic researcher.